hteumeuleu/caniemail/_features/image-svg.md

     }
 }
 notes_by_num: {
     "1": "Partially supported.
-Only works with non Gmail accounts."
+Only works with non Google accounts."
 }
 ---